 In response to these pain points, our design solution aimed to elevate student capacity and flexibility across courses.
 “CourseMate” is a redesigned course search platform that provides streamlined service for locating classes based on interests with three main functions:

-1. Allows users to create a profile using data from playful, personalized questions to build student identity.
+1. Allows users to build student identity by creating a profile using data from personalized questions.

 2. Provides a list of recommended classes that would best fit the user’s goals and individual passions.

-3. Creates a space for students to develop mentorships or connections based on class experience.
+3. Creates a space for students to build connections based on class experience.

 For our logo design, we worked over Figma to create a logo/app icon to fully build out the CourseMate brand.